Were you injured by someone else’s negligence and are experiencing emotional distress in the aftermath?

 Virginia law allows you to pursue compensation for these very real losses, recognizing that a serious injury affects far more than your bank account.

-How Courts and Richmond Personal Injury Attorneys Calculate Pain and Suffering
+How Courts and Virginia Personal Injury Attorneys Calculate Pain and Suffering

 One of the biggest sources of confusion is how pain and suffering are calculated.
 You might hear about million-dollar verdicts or quick settlements and wonder what determines the difference.